 thing in the world to do?

-Treasure what you have.
-Don’t multiply pain, anguish and
+Let us treasure what we have.
+Let us not multiply pain, anguish and

 suffering by holding onto forgiveness.
-Let go of all your envies, jealousies,
+Let us let go of all our envies, jealousies,

-unwillingness to forgive, selfishness, and fears and you will find things are
+unwillingness to forgive, selfishness, and fears and we will find things are

 We learn to